IEDIB/h5p-filter-moodle36/README.md

 # Changes in h5p-filter-moodle36

-(2019/06/21) The template/embed.mustache has been modified in order to meet the style requirements at IEDIB.
+(2019/06/21) - The template/embed.mustache has been modified in order to meet the style requirements at IEDIB.
+             - Added trailing spaces in the filter string {h5p:_name of activity_} where _ stands for a white space.